mpeyfuss/mpeyfuss/README.md

 - 👋 Hi, I’m @mpeyfuss
-- 👀 I’m interested in Web 3.0 & blockchain technology.
-Especially interested in linking real world data with the blockchain to create hybrid dApps.
-- 🌱 I’m currently learning HTML/CSS/JS & WebGL via coursework and real-world implementation.
+- 👀 Helping built Web3 one idea at a time
-- :fire: I have experience in Python scripting, automation, multi-threaded application, and Ethereum dApp development.
+- :fire: I have experience in scripting, automation, multi-threaded application, and Ethereum dApp development with JavaScript and Python.
-- :camera: In my free time I work with my best friend on our Web3 company, Transient Labs https://opensea.io/collection/transient-gallery
+- :camera: In my free time I work with my best friend on our Web3 company, Transient Labs
 - :computer: I'm comfortable with Python, Javascript, Solidity, Git, Linux
-- :keyboard: I'm familiar with HTML/CSS, C, Java